 How To Do Keyword Research

-Basically, keywords research for website translation and localization involves three main stages:
+Basically, keywords research for webpage translation involves three main stages:

 - Identifying seed keywords.